afontainec/chinchay-docs/docs/models/find.md

 ## Return as Query

-Last but definetely not least: `returnAsQuery`.
+Last but definitely not least: `returnAsQuery`.
 If this parameter is defined as `true`, it will return a knex query object.
 With it you can use all of knex options to build even more sophisticated queries.
 Let's look at an example:

 ```javascript
   const query = Coffee.find({}, [], { returnAsQuery: true });